A Brief History of the Philadelphia Fire Department Matrons

 Women You Should Know in the Fire Department

 We’d like to introduce a few of the many brave and talented women who have made a significant impact in the Philadelphia Fire Department.
 In 2018, women made up about 12 percent of the approximately 2,600 employees in the department.

-The first female dispatcher was hired in 1962, and the first female firefighters joined in 1985.
-But women have risen to the challenge and continue to distinguish themselves across the department.
-Here are a few women you should know in the PFD.
+The first female dispatcher was hired in 1962.
+On April 29, 1985, Paulette Kennedy was sworn in as the first female firefighter in the then 114-year history of the department.
+Women continue to distinguish themselves across the department.
+Here are a few women you should know.